 I remember sitting in my dorm room one night with a friend of mine and we were talking about money; she asked how I could sleep at night, knowing I had SO much credit card debt hanging over my head.
 I shrugged it off at the time, figuring I’d be in debt forever, have terrible credit, and who cares, right?
 At least I got that sweet PS2 so we could play DDR! (#collegelife amiright?)

 In the years since then, I have paid for that silly gaming system many, many times over.
 Fortunately I’m happy to say I’m in a good place now with my credit and let me tell you – having good credit makes a world of difference in so many ways, especially when it comes to making credit work FOR you instead of AGAINST you.

 Provided you’re like me now and not like 18 year old me, having a credit card can be a great thing.
 Personally, I have a Discover IT card because I’ll get DOUBLE all the cash back I earn in the first year but I definitely encourage you to shop around and find a card that best suits your needs.
 If you’re a hardcore Amazon shopper like I am, the Amazon.com Rewards Visa Card might be a better option for you (both offer a $50 sign-up bonus if you sign up via my referral link!)

 Once you’ve got a great card that provides cash back, charge every bill that you can and then pay the card off IMMEDIATELY.

 Do NOT adjust your budget.
-Do NOT pass go.
-DO NOT CHARGE ANYTHING YOU CANNOT PAY OFF THAT SAME MONTH!
+NO passing go.
+DON’T CHARGE ANYTHING YOU CANNOT PAY OFF THAT SAME MONTH!

 Provided you use your card wisely, you’ll see a great amount of money back in your pocket.